isabella232/SC_FarazBhojani/Tutorials/Image Depth Maps-Getting Started/Image Depth Maps Getting Started.md

 ## Talking Head

-Hey what’s up everybody, this is Faraz.
-In this video, I’m going to show you how to alter photos using depth data.
+Hey what’s up everybody, this is Jessy.
+In this screencast, Faraz Bhojani are going to show you how to alter photos using depth data.
 By the end of the video we will have made a spotlight filter to change the position of lighting in an image based on depth.

-The iPhone 7+, 8 and 8+, and the iPhone X have a dual camera system which allows  you to capture depth information when taking pictures in portrait mode.
-This is similar to depth data captured from an Xbox Kinect’s infared sensors, except without the infared.
+The iPhone 7+, 8 and 8+, and the iPhone X all have dual camera systems which allow you to capture depth information when taking pictures in portrait mode.
+If you've used a Microsoft Xbox Kinect, it's a similar idea.
+But with an iPhone, there's no infrared sensor involved.

 [Slide 01]

-“This screencast is based on a tutorial created by team member Yono Mittlefehldt If you like this screencast, be sure to give him a follow on twitter.”
+This screencast is based on a tutorial created by raywenderlich.com team member Yono Mittlefehldt.
+If you like this screencast, be sure to give him a follow on Twitter.

-Alright, now lets implement some filters using depth data.
+And now, Faraz is going to implement some filters using depth data.

 ## Demo
+### 1_GettingStarted_initialDemo.mov

 [Demo begins with starter project running on the screen]